pnwairfire/fera-apps-consume/README.md

 ### Problems/Quirks
 Consume runs under both Python 2 and 3, and we package a version of portable Python within FFT.
 At some point, there will be changes to Python that break the portable Python.
-At some point, it might be advisable to pull python from FFT and require Windows uses to install Python locally.
+At some point, it might be advisable to pull python from FFT and require Windows users to install Python locally.

 Known dependencies on Consume: